exonum/exonum-doc/src/get-started/what-is-exonum.md

 - **Read requests** correspond to `GET` requests in REST
 - **Private APIs** represent administrative and maintenance endpoints, generally not accessible to the outside world

+> This will change in the future versions.
+> Exonum 0.10 still includes REST API so this is fine,
+> but later we will need to update this section.

 #### Persistence